nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 27 - Buses.md

 ## Buses
-- Are a mechanism that allows
+- Are a mechanism that allows 2 or more units to transfer simultaneously
+	- Control lines
+	- Data lines
+	- 32 or 64 bits
+	- These are almost always parallel
+- Can be for:
+	- Memory - Need address lines as well
+	- I/O
+- May be:
+	- Proprietary / Internal
+	- Standard / External / both
+- Most buses are shared (Multi-purpose, select with control line)
+- Memory device